cybersamx/javascript-recipes/mongo/javascript/README.md

 # Simple Mongo Example

-A simple MongoDB CRUD example using Mongoose and JavaScript.
+A simple MongoDB CRUD example using TypeScript and Mongoose.
 This example uses Mongoose to define a model and manage CRUD operations with MongoDB.

 ## Setup